-There are two commonly used techniques in image fusion techniques: multi-scale transform (MST) and sparse representation (SR).
-This paper presents the combination of MST and SR to overcome the defects in the MSF-GIF-based fusion technique.
-In our method, the MST is firstly performed on both MRI images and PET images and then we obtain low-pass and high-pass coefficients.
-The low-pass coefficients are dealt with SR base fusion methods.
-We have done the MST decomposition using discrete wavelet transform.
-Finally, we get our final fused image by doing an inverse multi scale transform.
-The advantages of our proposed method are it exhibits detailed information compared to the experimental results shown by MSF-GIF final results.
-By comparing the parameters of fused images subjectively and objectively, we get the best-performed fusion method under the proposed framework for each category of image fusion.
+Multi-scale transform (MST) and sparse representation are the two often employed methods in picture fusion approaches (SR).
+In order to address the shortcomings of the MSF-GIF-based fusion technique, MST and SR are combined in this research.
+In our approach, we first run the MST on both MRI and PET images before obtaining the low-pass and high-pass coefficients.
+SR base fusion techniques are used to cope with the low-pass coefficients.
+We utilised the discrete wavelet transform to complete the MST decomposition.
+Finally, by performing an inverse multistage transform, we obtain our final fused image.
+The benefits of our suggested approach include the detailed information it displays when compared to the experimental findings displayed by MSF-final GIF's results.
+The properties of fused images are compared both subjectively and objectively to determine the best-performed fusion method under the proposed framework for each category of image fusion.
 Furthermore, experimental results show that the proposed fusion method can obtain good performance for the fusion of multimodal images.